pangloss/fermor/README.md

 In my examples below I will try to follow the pattern of decomposing functions into small atomic units.
 This decomposition leads to surprising flexibility without any performance overhead at all.

-### Metadata preservation

-The library is metadata-preserving, so provides metadata-preserving wrappers for the simple arities of the core Clojure seq functions like `map`, `filter`, `remove`, `take`, `sort`, etc. Preserving metadata is important for traversing the fermor.bifurcan graph, but if your application does not make use of metadata you can ignore those functions.

 ### Introduction